nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `listtasks` followed by `deletetask 2` deletes the 2nd task in the application.
+* `listtasks` followed by `deletetask 2` deletes the 2nd task in SalesNote.
 * `findtask sew` followed by `deletetask 1` deletes the 1st task in the results of the `findtask` command.

 ### Editing a task : `edittask`

-Allows you to edit the information of an existing task in the application.
+Allows you to edit the information of an existing task in SalesNote.

 Format: `edittask INDEX [l/LABEL] [d/DATE] [t/TASKTAG]`

 * Edits the task at the specified `INDEX`.
 The index refers to the index number shown in the displayed task list on the **Tasks**'s tab.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* If you attempt to edit the `TASKTAG` field to tie the task to an order, note that the order with that id must exist in the application first. <br> e.g. `edittask 2 t/SO2` will fail if there is no order with id 2 in SalesNote.
+* If you attempt to edit the `TASKTAG` field to tie the task to an order, note that the order with that id must exist in SalesNote first.
+  <br> e.g. `edittask 2 t/SO2` will fail if there is no order with id 2 in SalesNote.

 Examples:
 * `edittask 1 l/order cloth d/19 September 2021` edits the label and date of the 1st task to be `order cloth` and `19th September 2021` respectively.